 We ship our commercial silica products direct to our customers by truck, rail, ship or barge.
 Generally, we utilize trucks for shipments of 200 miles or less from our plant sites and to distribute our bagged products.
 Given the weight-to-value ratio of most of our products, the majority of our shipments outside this 200-mile radius are by rail.
 We frequently utilize rail-truck transfer stations to deliver our products to the oil and natural gas industry when this method of transportation provides us with lower delivery costs to specific customers or regions.
 We are continuously looking to increase the number of available transload points to which we have access.
 When cost effective, we also occasionally ship products by barge or ship, both domestically and internationally.
 All three methods of shipping are typically performed with equipment owned by third parties.
 Both we and our customers lease a significant number of railcars for shipping purposes, as well as to facilitate the short-term storage of our products, particularly our frac sand products.
-The railcar leasing market is increasingly tight due to rising demand, but we believe that we will have access to a sufficient supply of railcars to meet our needs for the upcoming year.
+The railcar leasing market is increasingly tight due to rising demand, and we expect to require additional rail cars as we continue to expand our commercial silica production.
+We have added 200 railcars to our leased fleet in the fourth quarter of 2011 and are negotiating additional leases.
+We believe that we will have access to a sufficient supply of railcars to meet our needs for the upcoming year.